Skip to main content

 Our annual Summer School in Brain Disorders Research is held at one of the world's leading centres on neuropsychiatric genetics and genomics.

-Our four-day course takes place at the Hadyn Ellis Building and online, run by the team based in the Centre for Neuropsychiatric Genetics and Genomics (CNGG) at Cardiff University.
+Our four-day course takes place at the Hadyn Ellis Building, run by the team based in the Centre for Neuropsychiatric Genetics and Genomics (CNGG) at Cardiff University.

 The summer school aims to provide trainees and scientists with a grounding in brain disorders research and to inspire and inform the researchers of tomorrow.